edeas123/nairaland_scaping/README.md

       "likes": 0
      }

-The data is deliberately left preprocessed to some extent for speed in parsing as well as to give the user some data cleaning experience.
+The data is deliberately left unprocessed to some extent for speed in parsing as well as to give the user some data cleaning experience.

 ## possible analysis